Capta1n-n9m0/L1_S2_Qwirkle/README.md

-##Qwirkle project
+#Qwirkle project

 It is a project that I will need for my "Algorithms and Data Structures" course.

 Project is being written in CLion, on Windows, but will be tested in WSL and Ubuntu.

-I use mingw compiler in Windows and gcc in Linux and CMake in both to build the project.<br>
+I use mingw compiler in Windows and gcc in Linux and CMake in both to build the project.

 I need to bring it up to "engineer" level by May 27th.